What’s a good used family type car? How about a Honda CRV?

 The 2018 Honda CR-V AWD Touring is a compact SUV that’s perfect for a small family.
 It makes a for a great starter family car.
 The cargo space is ample enough for a stroller and the rear seats easily accommodate two car seats.
 But this is no basic mom mobile, this compact SUV has a sleek appealing design.

-Keep reading to find out why the 2018 Honda CR-V is a Great Starter Family Car!
+Keep reading to find out why a used 2018 Honda CR-V is a Great Starter Family Car!

 A Great Starter Car